Mig-uel/comptia-network-plus/ip-addresing/README.md

 ```

 Since both IP addresses have different network IDs (`180.16.0.0` and `180.17.0.0`), they cannot communicate directly with each other within the same network.

+## Assigning IP Addresses Practice (OB 1.7)

+In order to make two computers that are in different IP networks communicate with each other, we need to use a router.
+Recall that a router works at the network layer (Layer 3) of the OSI model and is responsible for forwarding data packets between different networks.
+It uses IP addresses to determine the best path for data to travel from the source to the destination.

+When two computers are in different IP networks, they cannot communicate directly because their IP addresses belong to different network segments.
+The router acts as an intermediary that connects these different networks.

+A router is a device that connects dissimilar networks together and routes data packets between them.
+It examines the destination IP address of each packet and determines the best path for it to reach its destination.
+In contrast, a switch operates at the data link layer (Layer 2) and is used to connect devices within the same network segment.
+Switches use MAC addresses to forward data frames within the same network.

+In other related news, a default gateway is the IP address of the router that connects a local network to other networks, including the internet.
+It serves as an access point for devices within the local network to communicate with devices outside of that network.
+When a device wants to send data to a destination outside its own network, it sends the data to the default gateway (router), which then forwards it to the appropriate destination.